 Children may learn to say sorry faster than saying It’s OK.
 It is essential for children to have forgiveness in their nature.
-A child who apologizes, understand his mistake and take its responsibility.
+A child who apologizes understands his mistake and takes its responsibility.
 Similarly, forgiving will help children grow and move on.
-They must know that forgiveness is a key to find happiness and inner peace.
+They must know that forgiveness is the key to find happiness and inner peace.
 Apologizing and forgiving together can strengthen the bond of any relationship.

 It may be easier to teach children to apologize, but it is even more difficult to teach them to forgive.
 Now, How do we do it?